Appointments

 Enhanced Access Appointments - Kettering Hub

 Enhanced access appointments are also available as a shared service with other surgeries in the area, these are held at Prospect House.
 121 Lower Street, Kettering, Northants, NN16 8DN.
-These are only bookable via reception.
+These are only bookable via reception - please contact Great Oakley Medical Centre to book an appointment.
 Please note when attending an enhanced access appointment you need to use the door to the rear of the building (Entrance 2) by pressing the buzzer.

 Appointments are available at the Hub in Kettering at the following times.